Introduction

 Understand Deductible Expenses

-Being knowledgeable about which expenses are deductible can significantly reduce your taxable income.
+Knowing which expenses are deductible can drastically reduce what you owe.
 Common deductible expenses include:

-- Home Office Expenses: If you use a portion of your home regularly and exclusively for business, you may deduct expenses related to that portion.
+- Home Office Expenses: Deduct the portion of your home used regularly and exclusively for business.

 Utilize Pre-Accounting Software